Tokyo Table Trip

 I am disappointed that this isn’t helpful when at a yakiniku restaurant because the kanji is missing

-almost 3 years ago 1636012720
+about 3 years ago 1636012720

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!